 The Great Barrier Reef is one of the 7 wonders of the world and snorkelling is a fantastic way to immerse yourself into this underwater icon.
 The reef stretches for 2300 kilometres along the Queensland Coast.
 The Great Barrier Reef Marine Park is the worlds' largest protected reef system.
 In the Whitsunday Islands, we are fortunate to have Inner Shelf "Fringing" Reefs which extend from the edge of the islands.
 These fringing reefs are home to both hard and soft corals and many varieties of colourful fish and turtles.

 The Fringing Island Reefs, nestle into the coves and bays of the Islands of the Whitsundays.
 They are protected from large ocean swells by the Outer Barrier Reef, which helps to protect the soft corals and creates the ideal home for the large variety of marine life.
-Whether swimming, snorkelling or scuba diving, another benefit for guests visiting the Whitsundays, is that the reefs are easily accessible from the beaches, which is great for the first time snorkeller or diver.
+Whether swimming or snorkelling, another benefit for guests visiting the Whitsundays, is that the reefs are easily accessible from the beaches, which is great for the first time snorkeller.

-With the large choice of snorkel and dive locations around the
+With the large choice of snorkel locations around the

 Whitsundays, we can select different locations, based on the prevailing